research-ag/sort/README.md

 # sort

-A high-performance, merge sort, radix sort and bucket sort implementations for Motoko.
+An optimized merge sort, radix sort and bucket sort implementations for Motoko.
 Each algorithm is **stable**, i.e. for equal elements their relarive order is preserved.

 ## What is Radix Sort and Bucket Sort?